rhelmer/status/README.md

 - looked at Socorro collector permissions problem a bit more
     - just started happening on staging, jp to file bug if it keeps happening
     - probably a bug in RPM packaging
+- made progress on porting over loop skin
+    - wrestling with CSS - used CPP #include in ./browser :/

 2015-10-07
 ----------